The Associations between Depression, Anxiety, Stress, and Academic Performance: A Cross-Sectional Study among University Students

 • Govindaraju, V. (2021).
 A review of social cognitive theory from the perspective of interpersonal communication.
 Multicultural Education, 7(12), 488–492. http://dx.doi.org/10.5281/zenodo.5802235

 • Kircanski, K., LeMoult, J., Ordaz, S., & Gotlib, I. H. (2017).
-Investigating the nature of co-occurring depression and anxiety: Comparing diagnostic and dimensional research approaches.
+Investigating the nature of cooccurring depression and anxiety: Comparing diagnostic and dimensional research approaches.
 Journal of Affective Disorders, 216, 123–135. https://doi.org/10.1016/j.jad.2016.08.006

 • Lovibond, S. H., & Lovibond, P. F. (1995).
 Depression Anxiety Stress Scales (DASS-21, DASS-42).
-APA PsycTests. https://doi.org/10.1037/t01004-000
+APA PsycTests. https://doi.org/10.1037/t01004000

-• Park, Y. S., Konge, L., & Artino, A. R. Jr. (2020).
+• Park, Y. S., Konge, L., & Artino, A. R., Jr. (2020).
 The positivism paradigm of research.
 Academic Medicine, 95(5), 690–694. https://doi.org/10.1097/ACM.0000000000003093

 • Regehr, C., Glancy, D., & Pitts, A. (2013).
 Interventions to reduce stress in university students: A review and meta-analysis.
 Journal of Affective Disorders, 148(1), 1–11. https://doi.org/10.1016/j.jad.2012.11.026

-• Roldán-Espínola, L., Riera-Serra, P., Roca, M., García-Toro, M., Coronado-Simsic, V., Castro, A., Navarra-Ventura, G., Vilagut, G., Alayo, I., Ballester, L., Blasco, M. J., Almenara, J., Cebrià, A. I., Echeburúa, E., Gabilondo, A., Lagares, C., Piqueras, J. A., Soto-Sanz, V., Mortier, P., … Gili, M. (2024).
+• Roldán-Espínola, L., Riera-Serra, P., Roca, M., García-Toro, M., Coronado-Simsic, V., Castro, A., Navarra-Ventura, G., Vilagut, G., Alayo, I., Ballester, L., Blasco, M. J., Almenara, J., Cebrià, A. I., Echeburúa, E., Gabilondo, A., Lagares, C., Piqueras, J. A., Soto-Sanz, V., Mortier, P., & Gili, M. (2024).
 Depression and lifestyle among university students: A one-year follow-up study.
-European Journal of Psychiatry, 38(3), Article 100250. https://doi.org/10.1016/j.ejpsy.2024.100250
+The European Journal of Psychiatry, 38(3), Article 100250. https://doi.org/10.1016/j.ejpsy.2024.100250

 • Rudland, J. R., Golding, C., & Wilkinson, T. J. (2020).
-The stress paradox: How stress can be good for learning.
+The stress paradox: how stress can be good for learning.
 Medical Education, 54(1), 40–45. https://doi.org/10.1111/medu.13830

 • Vu, T., & Boswell, S. S. (2021).
 Revisiting the Yerkes–Dodson law: Moderate stress as a catalyst for student performance.
-Educational Psychology Review, 33(1), 123–139. https://doi.org/10.1007/s10648-020-09555-1
+Educational Psychology Review, 33(1), 123–139.

 • Waterhouse, P., & Samra, R. (2025).
-University students’ coping strategies to manage stress: A scoping review.
-Educational Studies.
-Advance online publication. https://doi.org/10.1080/00131911.2024.2438888
+University Students’ Coping Strategies to Manage Stress: A Scoping Review.
+Educational Review.
+Published online January 8, 2025. https://doi.org/10.1080/00131911.2024.2438888

 • Yerkes, R. M., & Dodson, J. D. (1908).
-The relation of strength of stimulus to rapidity of habit formation.
-Journal of Comparative Neurology and Psychology, 18(5), 459–482. https://doi.org/10.1002/cne.920180503
+The Relation of Strength of Stimulus to Rapidity of Habit-Formation.
+Journal of Comparative Neurology and Psychology, 18, 459–482. http://dx.doi.org/10.1002/cne.920180503

 How to Cite